mattischrome/console-blog/content/posts/the-forever-now/index.md

 - DIY
 - Twenty One
 title: The Forever Now
-heroImage: ../../assets/images/defaultHero.jpg
-description: Writing this post came about from  frustration with blogging.
-Specifically the tools I am using.
 ---
 Writing this post came about from  frustration with blogging.
 Specifically the tools I am using.
 Often it feels like a new language or paradigm comes along that shifts one or two of the pain points of blogging.
 The biggest are: